ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/zephyr/zephyr.md

 west zephyr-export
 pip install -r ~/zephyrproject/zephyr/scripts/requirements.txt
 ```

 ## Install Zephyr SDK

-To build Zephyr applications we need to install the Zephyr Software Development Kit (SDK).
+You need the Zephyr Software Development Kit (SDK) to build Zephyr applications.

 It contains the compiler, assembler, linker and other programs needed for building Zephyr applications.

+{{% notice Note %}}
-Zephyr SDK is supported on Arm-based hosts but in this case we install the x86_64 version of the SDK.
+The Zephyr SDK is supported on Arm-based hosts, but you must use the `x86_64` version to run applications on the FVP.
+{{% /notice %}}

 Download, verify, extract and setup the Zephyr SDK bundle.
-The below is for version `0.15.2`.
-You can check for the latest version [here](https://github.com/zephyrproject-rtos/sdk-ng/releases).
+The current latest version is `0.15.2`.
+You can check for newer versions in the [Zephyr project on GitHub](https://github.com/zephyrproject-rtos/sdk-ng/releases).

 ```console
 cd ~